How To Make Iced Tea: Methods and Tips

 How To Make Iced Tea: Different Methods

 To brew iced tea the traditional way, you need to brew the mixture using hot water.
 The most famous version of traditional iced tea is Southern sweet tea.
-It's usually made with Lipton black tea leaves, but you can mix it up with flavors such as raspberry tea or peach tea.
+It's usually made with Lipton black tea leaves, but you can mix it up with flavors such as raspberry tea, peach tea, or our Island Coconut Black Tea.
 The tea is also traditionally made in large batches.
 Here's how to make it:

 - 5 teaspoons of loose tea